 Being in Saddleworth, the heart of brass band country, Diggle School has a great heritage in making music.
+We were very pleased to be awarded the Music Mark in 2020/21 in recognition of our commitment to providing a high-quality music education for all children and young people.
 We encourage a wide variety of music making throughout the school both in and outside of the classroom.
 We partner with the Oldham Music Service, who deliver small group lessons and ensembles such as brass band and orchestra, and who support all children in Year 3 learn a brass instrument as part of their curriculum.
 We also have 2 choirs and all children participate in a production with their class each year.

 Physical Education and Wellbeing